-Walter Householter Memorial Fund presented to a student with a high degree of professionalism, scholarship and service to the profession of pharmacy.
+Walter E. Householter Memorial Book Fund, presented to a student with a high degree of professionalism, scholarship and service to the profession of pharmacy.

-Dr. and Mrs. William A. Jarrett Endowed Scholarship presented to a student who demonstrates promise for future practice in the profession of pharmacy.
+Dr. and Mrs. William A. Jarrett Endowed Scholarship, presented to a student who demonstrates promise for future practice in the profession of pharmacy.

-Arthur W. and Edna W. Jensen Scholarship awarded to pharmacy students who have demonstrated high academic achievements.
+Arthur W. and Edna W. Jensen Scholarship, awarded to pharmacy students who have demonstrated high academic achievements.

-Kmart Scholarship is awarded to an outstanding pharmacy student employed in a community pharmacy.
+Kmart Pharmacy Scholarship for Excellence in Community Pharmacy, is awarded to an outstanding pharmacy student employed in a community pharmacy.

-Kohll's Pharmacy and Homecare Endowed Scholarship presented to a student with a consistent record of scholastic achievement who expresses a desire to provide compounding and homecare services.
+Kohll's Pharmacy and Homecare Endowed Scholarship, presented to a student with a consistent record of scholastic achievement who expresses a desire to provide compounding and homecare services.

-Harry and Fay Lane Pharmacy Scholarship awarded to a male student from Nebraska who has exhibited academic excellence and an interest in community pharmacy with an ultimate goal of sole proprietorship.
+Harry and Fay Lane Pharmacy Scholarship, awarded to a male student from Nebraska who has exhibited academic excellence and an interest in community pharmacy with an ultimate goal of sole proprietorship.

-Joseph and Margaret Manion Endowed Scholarship presented to a student who has consistently demonstrated academic excellence in the pharmacy program.
+Joseph and Margaret Manion Endowed Scholarship, presented to a student who has consistently demonstrated academic excellence in the pharmacy program.

-Carl William Miller Scholarship Fund presented by Creighton pharmacy alumni Gwendolyn Shirai to a Hawaiian student who has demonstrated potential for professional excellence.

-Dr. Frances C. Moore Annual Scholarship presented to a third year student who has demonstrated service to the community and the pharmacy profession while maintaining academic excellence.
+Karl William Miller and Gwen Shigmei Shirai Pharmacy Scholarship, presented by Creighton pharmacy alumni Gwendolyn Shirai to a Hawaiian student who has demonstrated potential for professional excellence.
+Dr. Frances C. Moore Annual Scholarship, presented to a third year student who has demonstrated service to the community and the pharmacy profession while maintaining academic excellence.

-National Association of Chain Drug Stores (NACDS) Scholarship awarded to an outstanding student with an interest in community pharmacy practice.
+National Association of Chain Drug Stores (NACDS) Scholarship, awarded to an outstanding student with an interest in community pharmacy practice.

-Nebraska Pharmacists Association Cora Mae Briggs Memorial Scholarship presented to a student who is a resident of Nebraska and has exhibited high academic and professional potential.
+Nebraska Pharmacists Association Cora Mae Briggs Memorial Scholarship, presented to a student who is a resident of Nebraska and has exhibited high academic and professional potential.

-O'Brien Family Endowed Scholarship Fund recognizes a pharmacy student who has high academic standing.
+O'Brien Family Endowed Scholarship Fund, recognizes a pharmacy student who has high academic standing.

-The Pharmacist Bill Nosek Family Endowed Scholarship Fund for Pharmacy presented to a deserving student demonstrating high financial need.
+Pharmacist Bill Nosek Family Endowed Scholarship Fund for Pharmacy, presented to a deserving student demonstrating high financial need.